Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 ### Containerize Applications

 Now that you have successfully migrated your Java application to use Azure services, the next step is to prepare it for cloud deployment by containerizing both the web and worker modules.
 In this section, you will use **Containerization Tasks** to containerize your migrated applications.
-> Note: If you encounter any issues with the previous migration step, you can directly proceed with the deployment step using the [workshop/expected](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/expected/asset-manager) branch.
+> Note: If you encounter any issues with the previous migration step, you can directly proceed with the containerization step using the [workshop/expected](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/expected/asset-manager) branch.

 1. Open the sidebar of `GITHUB COPILOT APP MODERNIZATION`.
 In **Tasks** view, click the **Run Task** button of **Java** -> **Containerization Tasks** -> **Containerize Application**.